 The raging Colorado River at the bottom of the canyon attracts hundreds of rafters each year for dangerous but exciting white water rafting adventures.
 Others choose to get a higher view of the canyon with a helicopter or hot air balloon ride.
 One of the most well-known attractions of the area, besides the canyon itself, is the Havasu canyon trail.
 There are five waterfalls that are known for their unbelievable blue, green color.
 The path to the waterfalls is an eight-mile hike only intermediate-level hikers should attempt, but for the views at the end, it’s worth it.

 Sedona, Arizona is a town known for its stunning red rock cliffs and miles of trails.
 People come from all over to hike or bike the trail systems.
-Along the trails, you’ll see beautiful landscapes and interesting wildlife.
+Along the trails, you’ll see beautiful landscapes and interesting wildlife, so much so you might even be interested in looking at something like this Cuddeback Trail Camera: Cuddelink Set of 4 Review (Features, Pros & Cons), so you’re able to try and film some of the wildlife in their own habitat while undisturbed!
 There are also jeep tracks for a bouncy offroading adventure.
 There’s even a wildlife park with exotic animals from all over the world.
 A desert is a beautiful place during the day, but at night, it takes on a whole new persona.
 Many gather to this area to get unobstructed, incredible views of the night sky.
 You can see planets, stars and the Milkyway all from the trails in Sedona.

 Chiricahua National Monument